tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Through the recent development of this ecosystem, most block chains have focused on two of the three factors, namely decentralization and security; at the expense of scalability.
 The primary reason for this is that nodes must reach consensus before transactions can be processed. [[19]]

-This report sees the examination of proposals considering Byzantine Consensus Mechanism (BFT) and considers their feasibility and efficiency  in meeting the characteristics of scalability, decentralization and security.
+This report sees the examination of proposals considering Byzantine Fault Tolerant (BFT) consensus mechanisms and considers their feasibility and efficiency in meeting the characteristics of scalability, decentralization and security.
 In each instance the protocol assumptions, reference implementations and discernment on whether the protocol may be used for Tari as a means to maintain the distributed asset state will be assessed.

 ## Terminology

 In order to gain a full understanding of the field of consensus mechanism, specifically BFT consensus mechanisms, certain terms and concepts need to be defined and fleshed out.

-### *Consensus*
+### Consensus

 Distributed agents (these could be computers, generals co-ordinating an attack, or sensors in a nuclear plant) that communicate via a network (be it digital, courier or mechanical) need to agree on facts in order to act